Video installation by Boryana Rossa in collaboration with Oleg Mavromatti

 After the Fall also explores gender performance cross-culturally, situating the research in a global context.
-For instance the actors who participate in the reenactments are from the US, which integrates issues of cultural translation into the process.
-The characters are interpreted through the cultural and political prism of each of the participants.
-The process of creating this project relies on a critical exchange of thoughts and notions, where re-enactment is perceived as interpretation, rather than a copy of the chosen scene.
+For instance the actors who participate in the reenactments are from the US, which is intended to integrate issues of cultural translation into the process.
+The film characters are interpreted through the cultural and political prism of each of the participants.
+The process of creating this project relies on a critical exchange of ideas, where the re-enactment is treated as an interpretation, rather than a copy of the chosen scene.
+Most of these reenactments were made in close collaboration with the actors.
 Finding commonalities, rather than cultural differences is the goal.

 In keeping with Michel Foucault’s view that power is a productive force in society, Rossa tries to analyze how similar oppressive gender power structures can occur irrespective of the particular political and ideological context.
 She seeks to represent also individual and collective reactions to these oppressive formations through gender performance.